 Quick verdict

-Choose Consensus if you need researchers, students, science writers, evidence-based professionals.
-Choose Lovable if you prioritize non-developers building web apps, rapid mvp prototyping.
+Choose Consensus if your daily work is mostly Researchers, students, science writers, evidence-based professionals.
+Choose Lovable if your daily work is mostly AI builder that ships full-stack web apps from a prompt.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 Consensus